Elixeum/blog/_posts/2022-05-31-how-we-fail-postgresql-extensions-surprise.md

 ## What next?
 Another issue that arose was - errors about setting `NULL` into `NOT NULL` columns.
 This was weird as that particular column used the `uuid_generate_v4()` function and it is impossible for that function to return just `NULL`.
 And also - if the `uuid_generate_v4()` would be undefined the error should say that instead of complaining about `NULL`.

-First, we thought the services which were running still kept "old reference" to the `public` schema (I know it was a bit stretch in panic theory).
+First, we thought the services which were running (during the schema drop) still kept "old reference" to the `public` schema (I know it was a bit stretch in panic theory).
 Because the `public` destruction happened during API services lifetime and only SkyWalking was down at that moment.

 So we have tried the all-time best solution - have you tried to **turn it off and on again**?
 Yet still - nothing 🥲